Is that a white fungus on your Aloe Vera plant? Or is it something else?

 Otherwise, it will become a problem, and the fungal infection will spread rapidly due to damp conditions.

-9. Add Some Dried Leaves Or Shredded Newspapers To The Soil
+9. Add Some Dried Leaves Or Shredded Newspaper To The Soil

 Don’t want to transplant the Aloe plant?